-12.5.2 Specialist Recommendation
+13.6.2 Specialist Recommendation

-The PM (Particulate Matter) concentrations are likely to exceed the NAAQS 2015 limit of 75 μ g/m3 for ~1400m from the source.
-PM10 concentrations are likely to exceed the NAAQS 2030 limit of 25 μ g/m3 for ~300m from the source.
-The predicted elemental concentrations from the windblown ash material is predicted to exceed the most stringent effect screening levels up to a distance of 600m from the source.
+PM10 concentrations due to unmitigated operations are likely to exceed the NAAQS 2015 limit of 75 μg/m3 for ~1700m from the source.
+PM2.5 concentrations due to unmitigated operations are likely to exceed the NAAQS 2030 limit of 25 μg/m3 for ~1700m from the source.
+The predicted elemental concentrations from unmitigated windblown ash material are predicted to exceed the most stringent effect screening levels up to a distance of 1100m from the source.
 With water sprays in place, these impacts will reduce significantly.
-The potential for impacts at the sensitive receptors will also depend on the wind direction and speed which could not be accounted for in this assessment.
+It should be noted that the potential for impacts at the sensitive receptors will also depend on the wind direction and speed which could not be accounted for in this assessment.